whitneyburton/portfolios/students/1510/steve-oscar-olson/20160121-steve-oscar-olson-m2.markdown

 From: Brant - Steve was a great team member to have for Traffic Spy.
 He is flexible with his work style, but also has clear opinions and goals.
 Steve has a forthright and upfront communication style which is great to have on a team project.
 Steve should continue this approach, not only in DTRs with future teams, but throughout the projects as well.

 From: Brenna -  I was lucky enough to work with Steve on a mini Rails project that focused on fleshing out full CRUD functionality mixed with a logical front end user interface and various additions.
 One of the best parts about working with Steve is his ability to exude confidence and control even when facing the inevitable road blocks.
 He has an amazing sense of humor that made these challenges oddly enjoyable, and I found that we worked at a very similar pace which made overcoming challenges a great learning experience for us both.
 My only criticism of Steve is his tendency towards teal when using the Materialize framework…I hope to one day work with him again and introduce him to other colors.

+From: Steve P - “I am honored to share a namespace with Steve.” - Steve

 ### Technical Blog Post